nperraud/darkmattergan/README.md

 # Dark Matter GAN
 Generative adeversarial network for cosmology.
 This repository contains the code associated to two papers:

-* 3Dcosmo: a benchmark dataset for large 3-dimensional generative models [Here](#1.-3Dcosmo:-a-benchmark dataset-for-large-3-dimensional-generative-models-(and 2-dimensional-as-well))
+* 3Dcosmo: a benchmark dataset for large 3-dimensional generative models (Section 1 just bellow)
-* Emulation of cosmological mass maps with conditional generative adversarial networks [click on this link](#2.-Emulation-of-cosmological-mass-maps-with-conditional-generative-adversarial-networks)
+* Emulation of cosmological mass maps with conditional generative adversarial networks (Section 2 further bellow)

 Sections for each of these contributions are availlable after the installation subsection.